ExinOne/support.exinone.com/docs/Features/AutoInvest.md

 Q: What is "AutoInvesting"?

-A: To ensure that your investment plan can be automatically executed without manual intervention, ExinOne has introduced the "AutoInvest" function.
+A: To ensure that your investment plan can be automatically executed without manual intervention, ExinOne has introduced the "AutoInvest" feature.
 Once activated, if the investment assets in your "AutoInvest Account" or "Savings" exceed the current investment amount, the investment will be made automatically, eliminating the need for manual processing.

 ---